Philippines men's national basketball team: Professional era

 In 1998, the PBA formed the Philippine Centennial Team coached by the American Tim Cone that captured the 21st William Jones Cup championship but finished with the bronze medal in the 1998 Asian Games held in Bangkok.
 The Filipinos faced their old nemesis Korea in the quarterfinals and were blown out by twenty points, which led them to face China in the semifinals anew.
 The result would be the same as four years earlier, with the Chinese winning by nine.
 The Filipinos won the bronze medal game though, against Kazakhstan.

 In the 1999 Asian Championship in Fukuoka, Japan, the Philippines, with no PBA players on their roster, finished last in the preliminary round, and second in the classification round to finish 11th out of 15 teams.
 In Shanghai for the 2001 Asian Championship, the Philippines was suspended by FIBA due to leadership disputes at the BAP.
 This caused the country to miss their first Asian championship.
 By 2002, a compromise was sorted out, and the Philippines was allowed to participate in the 2002 Asian Games, coached by Jong Uichico.

 In Busan, South Korea, the Philippines easily qualified for the quarterfinals, in which they are grouped with China, Japan and Chinese Taipei.
 The Philippines won by five points against Japan, and 14 points against Chinese Taipei.
 The game against China wasn't as close, with the Philippines losing by 41 points, but this assured that they won't have to face China in the semifinals.
 For the third consecutive time, the Filipinos and Koreans faced in the semifinals, with the same result: the Koreans won over the Philippines, this time by one point.
-Up by two points, Olsen Racela missed two free throws, that led to a Korean three-pointer at the buzzer to eliminate the Filipinos.
+Up by two points, Olsen Racela missed two free throws, that led to a Lee Sang-min three-pointer at the buzzer to eliminate the Filipinos.
 The team would lose in the bronze medal game against Kazakhstan by 2 points as Korea defeated China in overtime by a basket to win Asian Games gold for the first time since 1970.

 With no PBA players in the roster, the 2003 Asian Championship in Harbin was the worst performance by the team in history: a 15th-place finish out of 16 teams.
 Unlike in 1997 and 1999, the Philippines had one win in the preliminary round (against Jordan).
 However, in the classification round, the Philippines emerged winless in a group containing Syria, Kuwait and Hong Kong.
 Only a blowout win against Malaysia saved the Philippines from dropping to the cellar.
 After the championship, BAP was heavily criticized and took steps to strengthen the team.
 However, after a loss against the Parañaque Jets, a team composed of politicians, actors and amateurs, by the BAP-managed team, another leadership crisis in the BAP ensued which caused another suspension from FIBA.
 As a result, the Philippines was not able to participate in the 2005 FIBA Asia Championship and the 2006 Asian Games.